gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'removed')`

 Boolean.
-True if the entity is removed
+True if the entity is removed.

 ### `query(e,'id')`

 Returns numerical id of the entity.
 Most efficient way to keep track of entites in a script.
-Ids are only unique within current game session (ids are not preserved between restarts), and dimension (each dimension has its own ids which can overlap.
+Ids are only unique within current game session (ids are not preserved between restarts), and dimension (each dimension has its own ids which can overlap).

 ### `query(e,'uuid')`

-Returns UUID (unique id) of the entity.
+Returns the UUID (unique id) of the entity.
 Can be used to access entities with the other vanilla commands and remains unique regardless of the dimension, and is preserved between game restarts.
-Apparently players cannot be accessed via UUID, but name instead.
+Apparently players cannot be accessed via UUID, but should be accessed with their name instead.

 <pre>
 map(entities_area('*',x,y,z,30,30,30),run('kill '+query(_,'id'))) // doesn't kill the player